 Chile peppers are almost synonymous with New Mexican cuisine.
 Chile ristras (string of dried chiles) and wreaths can be found hanging at many structures around the state.
 They’re great decorations and I’ve brought a couple of them home.
 The dried red chile can also be used for cooking.
 The ristras are made with various types of chiles but for a more New Mexican local flavor, try the hatch chiles.

 While I’ve seen many people bring home Dole pineapples from Hawaii at airports, I’ve never really felt the need to buy them as souvenirs.
 We do bring home a lot of macadamia nut products when visiting the islands.
 We usually get A LOT of these chocolate covered macadamia nuts and macadamia nut Hershey’s kisses (only found in Hawaii or Hersey World in Pennsylvania).

-For the more adventurous eaters, there are also wasabi and spam-flavored macadamia nuts.
+For the more adventurous eaters, there are also wasabi and teriyaki macadamia nuts or spam flavored macadamia nuts.
 I’m not a big fan of the spam aftertaste.
 If you’re visiting the Big Island, go to the Mauna Loa factory and they have free samples.
 We’ve found the cheapest places to buy them are from Costco and if you don’t have a membership, Walmart comes a close second.

 Souvenir shopping, especially for food, is a great way to gain some insight into local culture.
 These souvenirs are usually cheaper, more enjoyable for everyone and some are easy to pack.
 I hope these gave you some ideas of what to get at these destinations during your travels.
 Or if you’re not the souvenir type, inspired you to bring back some food souvenirs.
 It’s hard to resist sweets and chocolates.